Bewly History, Family Crest & Coats of Arms

 Early Origins of the Bewly family

-Worcestershire, at Bewdley, a town and civil parish in the Wyre Forest District.
+The surname Bewly was first found in Worcestershire, at Bewdley, a town and civil parish in the Wyre Forest District.
 The village dates back to about 1275 when it was listed as Beuleu and literally meant "beautiful place" having derived from the Old French beau + lieu.
-CITATION[CLOSE]

 Early History of the Bewly family